ruggeri/tech-notes/ai/neural-nets.md

           that the model stores at most `log(N)` bits of prior state information.
 So for instance, only the last `log(N)` states could ever matter to the next produced value.
+    * He talks about what kind of information should be stored in the HMM state:
+        * Syntactical information.
+We need to know the prior syntax to know how to generate future speech.
+        * Semantic information.
+What were we talking about previously?
+        * Intonation: how is the sentence being spoken.
+I guess this is needed for a generative model, but for a discriminative?
+        * Other parts too: accent, rate of speech, volume.
+        * But this could be easily like 100 bits of information.
+But then you need like 2**100 states, which is not trainable.
+* RNN
+    * Distributed hidden state allows efficient storage of information about the past.
+        * I'm not sure how that's supposed to help.
+I mean, if there are really 100 bits of relevant information, that's literally how many states you need.
+        * But maybe if some of these aspects are correlated, you can take advantage of that?
+I don't know that I really understand.
+        * I mean I guess the idea is that we don't need to train all the states independently.
+That's because we have a model that has assumptions and biases.
+    * They are non-linear.
+This allows them to break out of the assumption of linear dynamical systems.
+    * Claims that a RNN can compute anything a real computer can.
+Doesn't explain that.
+I'm curious what he means...
+* Do generative models have to be stochastic?
+    * He notes that LDS and HMM are both stochastic: transitions are stochastic, produced observations are stochastic.
+He asks whether a "generative model" needs to be stochastic?
+    * (He doesn't explain what generative means, but I get it).
+    * For what earthly reason would they ever *have* to be stochastic?
+        * He gives no explanation, but I assume else there are only a finite number of sentences that could be produced by an HMM if it had no stochastic element.
+It would be determined exactly by the start state.
+    * He notes that the posterior distribution over the hidden state is deterministic given the observations.
+It can be described by a finite set of numbers and is calculated by the inference algorithm.
+        * Sure.
+How does that relate to the initial question?
+    * He doesn't explain, but RNN is deterministic.
+You put in numbers and it deterministically gives you numbers out.
+Every NN works this way.
+        * He says this output is basically like the hidden state from the HMM.
+    * One thing I don't understand; what is the input to the RNN?
+Is it a state vector (a bunch of numbers) plus a new observation?
+      Does it just compute the next state vector?
+Does it give us a probability distribution over next word?
+If it does, we could do EM to learn the RNN, but otherwise I don't know how to train this thing, because I don't understand the inputs + outputs!
+* Backpropagation through Time
+    * Basically, a RNN a multi-layer FF net, with one hidden layer per timestep.
+    * There's a *weight constraint*: each layer is connected to the next with the same weights.
+    * Apparently enforcement of weight constraints in backprop is simple.
+He says they compute the gradient, and then modify it to satisfy the constraints.
+    * Basically, when you tie two weights, you sum the partials.
+This is probably not quite accurate, because the effect of the weight at the different layers may not be independent.
+Maybe you should be *squaring* this.
+But summing seems not too nuts.
+    * Apparently there's an output unit in addition to the hidden units to be used in the next layer.
+We need to fix these, obviously.
+We also need to fix the initial activities of the hidden units at time zero.
+        * These are meaningless, so it's arbitrary.
+        * I assume it's exactly like EM on an HMM.
+        * You have to randomly generate activiations for the beginning.
+        * But a funny thing: you can also update the original *activitations*.
+        * Think of it this way.
+The first unit is set to 1.
+This unit is connected to the hidden states of the first layer.
+You're learning these weights (which is really exactly the activiation, at least for a linear output neuron).
+* He mentions:
+    * To present input, we can fix some of the neurons at each time-step.
+    * To learn, we need to specify error relative to some output.
+We can set some of the neurons at each time-step to the observation at that time-step.
+    * Another concept is that we may want the RNN to characterize the sequence at the end of the sequence.
+In this case, we may have inputs, but no outputs.
+In that case, we may not set any output units.
+But then at the end we have this set of meaningless neurons.
+        * I assume we hook this up to a single set of output neuron, and try to use the final hidden state to calculate this value.
+        * This is like trying to train the HMM for a discriminative task.
+* He builds an RNN for adding two binary numbers
+    * Interesting.
+He says a FFNN is unsuitable because the weights to add the low inputs don't generalize to the weights for the upper bits, even though the math is the same.
+    * Funny, because now this can add arbitrary bitlength numbers, which are just longer in the sequence.
+The FFNN could only do fixed size bitstrings.
+* Let's talk about backpropagation through many layers:
+    * Consider a FFNN with many layers.
+    * If partial is always in the range of `(-1, 1)` (as is the case for hyperbolic tangent), then multiplying many of these partials together (chain rule) is going to result in a smaller and smaller gradient as you go backward in time.
+This means that early layers update very slowly.
+    * Since RNN is basically a many-layered FFNN, this particularly affets RNNs.
+    * (Note that a similar problem can be the *exploding* gradient problem, which can happen if the partials can take on values of magnitude greater than 1).
+* From Wikipedia on Vanishing Gradient Problem
+    * It sounds like Schmidhuber and Hochreiter were first people to start to investigate this problem.
+    * Schmidhuber suggested maybe pre-training the network in an unsupervised way to compress the data.
+He did this one layer at a time.
+The at the end he used the training signal.
+    * It sounds like the Deep Belief Net idea was primarily to address this problem, and is what kicked off interest again in this area.
+    * Hochreiter and Schmidhuber developed Long Short Term Memory (LSTM) in 1997 to address this problem.
+    * Sounds like from 1991 to 2015 hardware to train (especially GPUs) has increased training power by about a million-fold.
+* Ways to avoid this problem:
+    * Long Short Term Memory
+    * Hessian Free Optimization: an optimization technique
+    * Echo State Networks (I don't understand this at all)
+    * "Good initialization with momentum" (what?)
+* Long Short Term Memory
+    * The idea is to allow storage of previous hidden state.
+But when this is not being set, it is just maintained, so that it can carry onward.
+    * There's a "write" gate; this is a function of the current state.
+It is a logistic unit.
+It is used to multiply the current state by the write gate value; this is how much will be written into the memory.
+So if the write gate is activated near one, then we'll store the current state.
+    * There is also a "keep" gate.
+This is again logistic, and its input is the current state.
+It is used to multiply the *previously stored state*.
+(This may have been originally stored long ago).
+So if the keep gate is near 0, we will forget almost all of the previous state.
+If it is near 1, we will keep the old state.
+    * We sum what we've decided to keep of the previous state and what we have decided to store from the current gate.
+This will be stored in the memory.
+    * Last there is a read gate.
+This againm multiplies the output of the current gate to determine whether we want to read the currently stored value.
+    * The idea is that everything is differentiable.
+And now, if at a time of a read, you preferred to have read a greater value, there is a direct path backward to when it was stored, where the keep gate was always set to nearly one.